-If you have no need for a big lump sum, you can choose to take your tax-relief through your withdrawals.
+If you do not need a big lump sum, you can choose to take your tax relief through your withdrawals.
 As you won’t have taken your tax-free lump sum, this is known as an uncrystallised funds pension lump sum (UFPLS).

 If you withdraw £10,000 from your pension, for example, £2,500 will be tax-free.
 The remainder will be taxed at your marginal rate of income tax.

 If you die before the age of 75, your pension will be passed on completely tax-free to your beneficiaries.
 A lifetime allowance check will be made on uncrystallised funds.
 If you’re over 75 when you die, your beneficiary will be charged their marginal rate of income tax on your pension savings.

-While you may be eligible for higher rate tax relief whilst you’re contributing to your pension, you may be charged just the basic tax rate in retirement, which will give your savings an extra little boost.
+While you may be eligible for higher rate tax relief whilst you’re contributing to your pension, you may be charged just the basic tax rate in retirement, which will give your savings a little extra boost.

 Can you have a LISA and a pension?

 When considering long-term savings options, individuals should compare the benefits and drawbacks of investing in a lifetime ISA vs pension.
 Essentially, the lifetime ISA wasn’t designed as a pension replacement; you have to wait longer to access your money, pay higher exit charges, and could get less generous tax relief.
 On the other hand, the advantage of a pension is the ability to receive tax relief on your contributions, which can significantly boost your savings.

-The two can be used together as a part of reliable financial planning, however.
-If you’re a higher or additional rate taxpayer and you’ve exhausted your annual pension allowance, investing in a LISA could help boost your retirement income more than in a stocks and shares ISA alone thanks to the government bonus.
+However, the two can be used together as a part of reliable financial planning.
+If you’re a higher or additional rate taxpayer and you’ve exhausted your annual pension allowance, investing in a LISA could help boost your retirement income more than in a stocks and shares ISA alone, thanks to the government bonus.